ADESA Canada Price Index

 The ADESA Canada Used Vehicle Price Index

-The ADESA Canada Used Vehicle Price Index has been updated through April 2018.
+The ADESA Canada Used Vehicle Price Index has been updated through July 2018.
 The index increased after being adjusted for seasonality.
 Wholesale prices increased on average by 0.60% M-o-M.

 The sales downturn that began in March has continued into July.
 With total sales for the month at 175,317 light vehicles, July year-over-year sales were down 3.6%, which marked the largest percentage slide thus far this year.
 Light truck sales declined 1.1% and passenger cars declined 9.0%.
 Consequently, year-to-date sales remained negative, down a slight 0.7% over last year with light truck sales increasing 3.3% against a 9.0% decrease in passenger car sales.
 However, even considering the negative overall market, there was notable strength among many brands.